Native American cultures in the United States: Writing and communication

 Native Americans in the United States have developed several original systems of communication, both in Pre-Columbian times, and later as a response to European influences.
 For example, the Iroquois, living around the Great Lakes and extending east and north, used strings or belts called wampum that served a dual function: the knots and beaded designs mnemonically chronicled tribal stories and legends, and further served as a medium of exchange and a unit of measure.
 The keepers of the articles were seen as tribal dignitaries.

 A widely used form of communication historically, that is still in use to some extent today is Plains Indian Sign Language (PISL), also known as Hand Talk, Plains Sign Language and First Nation Sign Language.
 PISL is a trade language (or international auxiliary language), formerly a trade pidgin, that was once the lingua franca across central Canada, central and western United States and northern Mexico, used among the various Plains Nations.
 It is also used for story-telling, oratory, various ceremonies, and by deaf people for ordinary daily use.

 In the late 1810s and early 1820s, the Cherokee syllabary was invented by the silversmith Sequoyah to write the Cherokee language.
 His creation of the syllabary is particularly noteworthy as he could not previously read any script.
 He first experimented with logograms, before developing his system into a syllabary.
 In his system, each symbol represents a syllable rather than a single phoneme; the 85 (originally 86) characters provide a suitable method to write Cherokee.
 Although some symbols resemble Latin, Greek, and Cyrillic letters, the relationship between symbols and sounds is different.

 The success of the Cherokee syllabary inspired James Evans, a missionary in what is now Manitoba, during the 1840s to develop Cree syllabics.
 Evans had originally adapted the Latin script to Ojibwe (see Evans system), but after learning of the Cherokee syllabary, he experimented with invented scripts based on his familiarity with shorthand and Devanagari.
 When Evans later worked with the closely related Cree, and ran into trouble with the Latin alphabet, he turned to his Ojibwe project and in 1840 adapted it to the Cree language.
 The result contained just nine glyph shapes, each of which stood for a syllable with the vowels determined by the orientations of these shapes.
 Cree syllabics are primarily a Canadian phenomenon, but are used occasionally in the United States by communities that straddle the border.

 Relationships with other cultures

-Relationships between Native Americans, European-Americans, and African-Americians have taken different forms over many generations since European contact.
+Relationships between Native Americans, European-Americans, and African-Americans have taken different forms over many generations since European contact.
 Some of the first documented cases of European/Native American intermarriage and contact were recorded in Post-Columbian Mexico.
 One case is that of Gonzalo Guerrero, a European from Spain, who was shipwrecked along the Yucatan Peninsula, and fathered three Mestizo children with a Mayan noblewoman.
 Another is the case of Hernán Cortés and his mistress La Malinche, who gave birth to another of the first multi-racial people in the Americas.